Confidentiality and HIPAA

 Health Services abides by the following protocol with regard to the release of medical information:

-- Each transfer of medical records requires a release form signed by the patient.
+- Each transfer of medical records requires written authorization (download for fillable form) signed by the patient.
 This form allows exchange of Counseling/Medical Records for one year.

 - Consent for the release of medical information can be revoked at any time by providing UMD Health Services with a written statement specifically revoking the authorization.